benjaminmeadmore/fargate-app/README.md

    - Configure the alb to use another target group for HTTPS/SSL
    - Improve on the ECS deployment with auto-scaling (cost-dependent)

+- Issues:
    - I couldn't get the health checks to work using curl or wget so for now they are based on python's urllib package.
+   - aws_security_group.vpc_endpoints is constantly recreated on each plan & apply

 ## License